-Application : Applied.
-Explanation on : adoption of the practice The Board has established a BARMC which comprises of three (3) members, all of whom are Independent Non-Executive Directors.
+Application : Not Adopted The Board has established a BARMC which comprises of three (3) members, all of whom are Independent Non-Executive Directors.
 The Chairman of BARMC is appointed by the Board of Directors, and is not the Chairman of the Board of Directors.
-BARMC supports the Board in providing oversight over risk management activities of the Group to ensure that the risk management function is effective.
-The composition of BARMC, profile of each member, and TOR are set out on the Company's Website.
+BARMC supports the Board in providing oversight over risk management, compliance and internal audit activities of the Group to ensure that these functions are effective.
+Although the agenda is not segregated to a separate Risk Management Committee and Audit Committee, the extent and depth of oversight performed by BARMC is similar to as if the committees are segregated.
+Explanation on adoption of the practice